BedrockSolutions/ansible-role-common/docs/README.md

 ## Command Invocation

-The role is made up of commands can be invoked using the following
+The role is made up of commands that can be invoked using the following
 syntax:

 ```yaml